 All sites identified for housing in the Local Development Plan are monitored via the Action Programme.
-This ensures consistent and regular consultation with owners, developers and other identified key stakeholders on a six monthly basis, which also enables the identification of any constraints on the sites.
+This ensures consistent and regular consultation with owners, developers, and other identified key stakeholders on a six-monthly basis, which also enables the identification of any constraints on the sites.
 The stakeholder consultation helps make the programmed output more robust.

-The Action Programme is updated every 6 months based on internal consultation and day to day feedback from partners and developers, it is circulated to external stakeholders whom were invited to provide feedback or updates.
-The action programme was last updated in October 2019, but is to be updated soon and made available online.
+The Action Programme is updated annually based on internal consultation and day-to-day feedback from partners and developers, it is circulated to external stakeholders who were invited to provide feedback or updates.
+The action programme was last updated in November 2021.

 The Action Programme contains information such as ownership and status updates on individual LDP sites which are therefore not repeated in the housing land audit.
-On the Action programme page you will also find a link to an interactive map.
-The map can be searched by location and shows site allocations which contain further information when clicked on as the inserted screenshot shows.
+On the Action programme page, you will also find a link to an interactive map.
+The map can be searched by location and shows site allocations that contain further information when clicked on as the inserted screenshot shows.

-Furthermore, the data and knowledge held by our Development Management team forms a core data source for the housing land audit, enabling us to query the Development management database for any approved residential planning applications as well as conducting internal consultations with case officers.
+Furthermore, the data and knowledge held by our Development Management team form a core data source for the housing land audit, enabling us to query the Development management database for any approved residential planning applications as well as conduct internal consultations with case officers.